 Of course, distributed task parallelization is not appropriate for all classes of parallel problems.
-It is rather designed for computingintensive tasks or a large amount of tasks, where it can achieve very high speedups.
+It is rather designed for computing-intensive tasks or a large amount of tasks, where it can achieve very high speedups.
 Thereby, the total task execution time has to be significantly larger than the network-dependent transmission time of task data between the client and the service.

-We see a high potential if programmers can use "parallelizationas-a-service" in a way that is as simple and convenient as our task parallelization in the cloud.
+We see a high potential if programmers can use "parallelization-as-a-service" in a way that is as simple and convenient as our task parallelization in the cloud.

 Certainly, there is room for various improvements that we would like to address in future: (1) The runtime system could be enhanced to support more features, especially nested task starts, task chaining, task canceling, as well as, remote monitoring and debugging.
-(2) It could be investigated on alleviating task isolation by permit-
+(2) It could be investigated on alleviating task isolation by permitting well-defined synchronizations across tasks.
+(3) It would be interesting to offer a public parallelization service where users can directly consume and perhaps also offer multi-processor power on demand.